Germany in the Eurovision Song Contest 2017: At Eurovision

-The Eurovision Song Contest 2017 took place at the International Exhibition Centre in Kyiv, Ukraine and consisted of two semi-finals on 9 and 11 May and the final on 13 May 2017.
-According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
-As a member of the "Big Five", Germany automatically qualified to compete in the final.
-In addition to their participation in the final, Germany is also required to broadcast and vote in the second semi-final.
-The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-Germany placed 25th with 6 points in the final.
+According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to compete in one of two semi-finals, and qualify in order to participate in the final; the top ten countries from each semi-final progress to the final.
+As a member of the "Big Five", Germany automatically qualified to compete in the final on 13 May 2017.
+In addition to their participation in the final, Germany is also required to broadcast and vote in one of the two semi-finals.
+This would have been regularly decided via a draw held during the semi-final allocation draw on 31 January 2017, however, prior to the draw, ARD requested of the European Broadcasting Union that Germany be allowed to broadcast and vote in the second semi-final on 11 May 2017, which was approved by the contest's Reference Group.

+In Germany, the two semi-finals and the final were broadcast on One.
+ARD also broadcast the second semi-final on NDR Fernsehen and the final on Das Erste.
+All broadcasts featured commentary by Peter Urban.
+The final was watched by 7.85 million viewers in Germany, which meant a market share of 31.6 per cent.
+The German spokesperson, who announced the top 12-point score awarded by the German jury during the final, was Barbara Schöneberger.